Medical Cannabis Patient Rights During a Police Stop

 If you are stopped in a car …

+… And the officer asks you to step out, then step out.
+Give them your name, address and insurance number.
+Ask if you are being detained or arrested for any reason.
 To reiterate the above, do not get angry and give the officer a reason to search your vehicle.
 If you’re not seen as a threat, then the officer does not have the right to search you without your consent.

 Remember: even in states where medical marijuana is legal and the patient has a valid medical marijuana card, the owner of the car may still be stopped and searched if their car reeks of cannabis.